electron/electron/docs/development/debugging-instructions-macos.md

    121 	int Browser::GetBadgeCount() {
    122 	  return badge_count_;
 ```

+**NOTE:** If you don't see source code when you think you should, you may not have added the `~/.lldbinit` file above.

 To finish debugging at this point, run `process continue`.
 You can also continue until a certain
 line is hit in this thread (`thread until 100`).
 This command will run the thread in the current